Architecture, at its best, doesn’t just shelter us—it lifts us. Thankyou Marcus for our beautiful home!

 SAMPLE MODULAR LAYOUTS.

-Sample Shack Maps show how the mi shack® MIDS modular design system can create different layouts from the same family of modules.
+Sample Shack Maps show how the MIDS system spins different layouts out of the same family of modules.

-Modules can slide, flip and connect along a central planning spine.
+Modules slide, flip and connect along a central planning spine.
+Wherever the site allows, living zones face north and sleeping and wet zones tuck to the south.

 PROJECTS ACROSS WA.

-Together, they show how modular home design WA can work across coastal, rural, metro and regional sites.
+Together, they show how the system holds up across coastal, rural, metro and regional WA.

 COASTAL AND REGIONAL PROOF.

-This Peppermint Grove Beach project responds to BAL-29, salt air, screening, wellness and relaxed beachside living.
+For harsh-coastal proof, start with 17 Driftwood Shack — a Peppermint Grove Beach home shaped by BAL-29, salt air, screening, wellness and easy beachside living.

 YALLINGUP AND SOUTH WEST RETREATS.

-For Yallingup projects, explore 15 WAMO Shack, 16 The Dell Shack, 08 Oliver Shack and 01 White Shack.
+In Yallingup, explore 15 WAMO Shack, 16 The Dell Shack, 08 Oliver Shack and 01 White Shack — each telling its own South West story.

 DUNSBOROUGH AND EAGLE BAY HOMES.